 Brain-behaviour correlation

-To investigate if the decoding results could explain the observed behavioural face categorization results, we calculated the correlation between the decoding and the behavioural results using Pearson’s rank correlation.
+To investigate if the decoding results could explain the observed behavioural face discrimination results, we calculated the correlation between the decoding and the behavioural results using Pearson’s rank correlation.
 To that end, we calculated the correlation between a 16-element vector containing the behavioural accuracy values (i.e. proportion correct) across the four coherence levels of the four familiarity levels and a similar vector containing the decoding values from the same conditions at every time point.
 To determine the significance of the correlations, the above-explained boot-strapping procedure was repeated at every time point by generating 10,000 random correlations after shuffling the elements of the behavioural vector.
 The true correlations were compared with the randomly generated correlations and deemed significant if their p values (as was computed above) satisfied p < 0.05 after correction for multiple comparisons.

 Representational similarity analysis